 We consider every teacher to be a teacher of every child, including those with special educational needs and disabilities.
-We have the highest aspirations and expectations for all pupils, including those with special educational needs.
+We have the highest aspirations and expectations for all pupils, including those with special educational needs and disabilities.
+We love to see all children 'shining their light' in line with our school values and encourage all children with SEND to contribute to all aspects of school life.